robertlandlord/file_storage_site/README.md

 [![N|Solid](http://icons.iconarchive.com/icons/hopstarter/sleek-xp-basic/128/Folder-icon.png)](http://ec2-13-59-77-129.us-east-2.compute.amazonaws.com/~robertlandlord/uploadtestmain.html)

 File Share is a file sharing site that does the most basic of tasks.
 It can be found at: http://ec2-13-59-77-129.us-east-2.compute.amazonaws.com/~robertlandlord/uploadtestmain.html or by pressing the image above.
-Partners: Robert Landlord and Graham Rubin

-# Creative Portion
+# Features

-For our creative portion, we created the functionality to both create new users and delete existing users.
+There is the functionality to both create new users and delete existing users.
 From the initial login page, those without current accounts can create a user.